Dive into Self-Supervised Learning for Medical Image Analysis: Data, Models and Tasks: Self-Supervision Literature Review

 \section{Self-Supervision Literature Review}

-As remarkable success has been made through SSL in the field of computer vision, SSL works are increasingly proposed for medical imaging analysis to relieve the issue of scarce annotations.
-This review is organized in three parts: firstly, we present a formal concept of SSL involving relevant terms and review previous SSL approaches in terms of four categories during the years 2019 to 2022.
+To relieve the issue of scarce annotations, SSL works are increasingly proposed for medical image analysis.
+This review is organized into three parts: firstly, we present a formal concept of SSL and review previous SSL approaches in terms of four categories during the years 2019 to 2022.
 Secondly, we summarize previous literature reviews.
-Thirdly, we also survey the analytical works for deeply understanding SSL.
+Thirdly, we also survey some analytical works on deeply understanding SSL.
 In the final part, we distinguish our work from recent relevant papers.
+M1.2{\link{R1.2}}{Table~\ref{tab:analytical} summarizes SSL studies to be discussed in this section in terms of research topic, research form as well as image domain.}